NiccoloSalvini/thesis/docs/03-apiinfrastructure.md

 Proxy server in this context offers the opposite angle for the exact same security problem.
 As a matter of fact the downside is that they can be exploited for the same reason for which they have been criticized at the end of section (\@ref(spoofing)).
 Reverse Proxy server are a special type of gateway \@ref(def:proxy) that is usually located behind a private network firewall to route client requests to the corresponding backend server [@nginxDocs].
 An reverse proxy offers an extra abstraction and control level to ensure that network traffic flows smoothly between clients and servers.
 NGINX as it can be inferred by its official documentation empowers traffic flows by:

 - _Load balancing_: A reverse proxy server will stand guard inf front of back end servers and redirect requests across a group of servers in a way that maximizes speed and capacity usage as well as not overloading the server.
-When a server crashes, the load balancer redirects traffic to the other online servers.
+When a server crashes, the load balancer redirects traffic to the other online servers (note required since traffic is not expected to be enormous).

 - _Web acceleration_: A reverse proxies can condense input and output data by caching frequently requested information.
 This assists traffic between clients and servers avoiding to request data more than once.
 They can also apply SSL encryption, which improves their performance by eliminating loads form web servers.